(844) 786-8229 info@quotacy.com

 Comparison shop prices on custom coverage amounts from the nation’s top carriers with Quotacy.

-If neither of these routes is successful, the beneficiary has no choice but to wait until enough time has passed for the state to declare the insured dead.
+If unsuccessful, the beneficiary has no choice but to wait until enough time has passed for the state to declare the insured dead.

-While the beneficiary waits, it’s advisable to keep the policy inforce, in other words, keep paying the policy’s premiums.
-This is because in order for an insurance company to be required to pay the death benefit, the policy must be inforce when the insured dies.
+While the beneficiary waits, we recommend keeping the policy active, in other words, keep paying premiums.
+Carriers only have to honor a death claim if the policy is active when the insured dies.

-If the beneficiary stops paying the premiums while the insured is missing, it’s very difficult for the beneficiary to argue that the insured did indeed die while the policy was active.
+If the beneficiary lets the policy lapse (stops paying) while the insured is missing, it’s very difficult for the beneficiary to argue that the insured did indeed die while the policy was active.

 If it’s discovered that the insured died many years earlier, the beneficiary will be refunded the premiums that were paid after this actual date of death.